dbos-inc/dbos-docs/docs/tutorials/testing-tutorial.md

 ```typescript
 testRuntime = await createTestingRuntime([Hello]);
 ```
-You simply pass in a list of classes you want to test.
-For example, we pass in `[Hello]` here.
+This function takes in a list of classes you want to test.
+Here, we want to test the methods of the `Hello` class.

-Optionally, you can specify an Operon config file for tests.
+You can also optionally provide a path to an Operon [configuration file](./configuration.md).
-Please see our [Testing Runtime reference](../api-reference/testing-runtime.md) for details.
+If no path is provided, the runtime loads a configuration file from the default location (`operon-config.yaml` in the package root).

 ### Testing Functions